hrpzcf/OpenHashLibs/XxHash/README.md

 # About

-XxHash's dynamic link library files `xxhash_x64.dll` and `xxhash_x86.dll` are copied from xxhash's vcpkg package.
+Dynamic link library files `xxhash_x64.dll` and `xxhash_x86.dll` are both copied from xxhash's vcpkg package.

 # Pages